|Title:||Senior Woman Administrator/Title IX Coordinator|

 |Year at Gallaudet:||5th|

-Offreda was named Gallaudet's fifth women's soccer head coach on August 6, 2014.
+Dr. Offreda was named Gallaudet's fifth women's soccer head coach on August 6, 2014.
 She served four years as an assistant coach from 2010-13 for the Bison women's soccer program.
-Offreda is the athletic department's Title IX Coordinator, a post she was appointed to in Spring 2015.
-She also currently serves as the department's Student-Athlete Advisory Committee (SAAC) Advisor.
+Dr. Offreda was elevated to the department's Senior Woman Administrator role during the 2018-19 school year.
+Dr. Offreda is the athletic department's Title IX Coordinator, a post she was appointed to in Spring 2015.

 For the past three school years she has been a middle school English teacher at the Laurent Clerc National Deaf Education Center/Kendall Demonstration Elementary School.